slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 My passionate interests have changed many times since I graduated college.
 You are a learning machine.
 Not an occupation.

-> *'Jobs are like clothes.
+> *"Jobs are like clothes.
 There is no "wrong job".
 There are jobs which fit now.'*

-> *'My luggage is always ready.' -- Jorge Jesus (soccer coach)*
+> *"My luggage is always ready."
+-- Jorge Jesus (soccer coach)*

 You make yourself rare by combining two or more relevant “pretty goods”.
 Capitalism rewards things that are both rare and valuable.